-Does not include \$20.4 million in advice letter projects
+^{}Does not include \$20.4 million in advice letter projects

-Note: The water segment has seen record high levels of capital spend in the last two years with over \$230 million in infrastructure investment, resulting in a 2-year compound annual growth rate in actual rate base of over 10%.
+Note: The water segment saw record high levels of capital spend in 2018 and 2019 with over \$230 million in infrastructure investment, resulting in a 2-year compound annual growth rate in actual rate base of over 10%.
+GSWC has requested \$450.6 million of capital expenditures for the new three-year rate cycle and another \$11.4 million of advice letter projects in its GRC filing on July 15, 2020.